tabcat/spec/IPFS_LOG_ENTRY.md

 - **v** (uint64)
   - Denotes the version of the entry.
 In this case equal to `3` to denote version 3.

 - **tag** (bytes)
   - The tag field is used to associate the entry with a specific log/database.

 - **clock** (uint64)
   - The clock field is a logical timestamp for entries used as a part of ordering.

 - **payload** (any)
   - The payload field contains the data being appended to the log.
-When used by OrbitDB it is the database operation/s.
+An example would be operations being appended to the database.

 - **next** (CID[])
   - The next field is an array of entry CID not yet referenced by other known entries in the log, also know as log heads.
 Used for ordering traversal.

 - **refs** (CID[])
   - The refs field is an array of entry CID, like the next field, but they reference entries farther back in the log.
 Used for replication, not used for ordering.

 ```
   {
     v: type 0